 House Industries put on an amazing show of their PLINC archives and their type design process.
 In addition, they filled DCAD's Gallery space with beautiful and tasteful examples of design beyond just type.
 When the College rejected Bonde Prang's spot-on Spencerian design for a postcard mailing promoting the show, I sheepishly made this using their Neutraface Photo-Lettering display font.
 You should try it: photolettering.com

 DCAD's Twentieth came and went but the white inkjet on clear vinyl still adorned the windows at the start of 2020, so the College left it in place.
-Probably best if it comes down in December of this year and a new design takes its place.
+Probably best if it came down in December of 2023 and a new design takes its place.
 This image represents most of the image file.
 Precision Color Graphics of Wilmington printed and installed on the second surface of the lower part of the main Gallery windows wrapping around the Market Street to Sixth Street side.

 A project for an editorial colleague; the hand lettered coffee was done on newsprint, the ghosted cafe is a font and the coffee illustration is an Illustrator file; the entire thing assembled using InDesign with awareness of a gutter running down the middle of the spread.